Kenmac589/lab-analysis/analysis-notes/index.md

             - [X] WT 5

 - Seeing some weird stuff with the Egr3-7 mouse check videos
-- NOTE: WT M2 and Egr3 M7 are kind of looking sketchy imo.
+- NOTE: WT M2 and Egr3 M7 are kind of looking sketchy imo (have since been taken out).

 ## For the DTR set